MIC-DKFZ/HD-BET/readme.md

 hd-bet -i INPUT_FILENAME
 ```

-INPUT_FILENAME must be a nifti (.nii.gz) file containing 3D image data.
-4D image sequences are not supported.
+INPUT_FILENAME must be a nifti (.nii.gz) file containing 3D MRI image data.
+4D image sequences are not supported
+(however can be splitted upfront into the individual temporal volumes using fslsplit<sup>1</sup>).
-INPUT_FILENAME can be either T1w, T1w with contrast agent, T2w or FLAIR MRI image.
+INPUT_FILENAME can be either a pre- or postcontrast T1-w, T2-w or FLAIR MRI sequence.
 Other modalities might work as well.
-Input images must match the orientation of MNI152!
-Use fslreorient2std <sup>1</sup> to ensure that is the case!
+Input images must match the orientation of standard MNI152 template!
+Use fslreorient2std <sup>2</sup> upfront to ensure
+that this is the case.

-By default, this will run in GPU mode, use the parameters of all five models (which originate from a five-fold
+By default, HD-BET will run in GPU mode, use the parameters of all five models (which originate from a five-fold
 cross-validation), use test time data augmentation by mirroring along all axes and not do any postprocessing.

 For batch processing it is faster to process an entire folder at once as this will mitigate the overhead of loading